dextr-cloud/dextr-docs/docs/_pages/troubleshooting.md

 ***General Troubleshooting Steps***

-For Issues with Logging into Dextr, Verify that:
+For Issues with Logging into ConnectPath, Verify that:
 - Approved origins in Amazon Connect are correctly configured
-- User with issues exist in user lists (Amazon Connect user management, Dextr user list)
+- User with issues exist in user lists (Amazon Connect user management, ConnectPath user list)
 - The Instance Admin can login
-- The Username case as created in Amazon Connect and Dextr matches
+- The Username case as created in Amazon Connect and ConnectPath matches

 For Issues with Transferring calls, Verify that:
 - Quick connects are set up in Amazon Connect